CtrlK

 Progressive Disclosure

-The content is well-organized with clear section headers and logical grouping, but it's a long monolithic document (~180 lines) with no references to supporting files.
-The selective indexing strategies, enterprise considerations, and rules inheritance sections could be split into separate reference files.
-The external resource links at the bottom are helpful but the skill itself could benefit from internal decomposition.
+The content is well-organized with clear section headers and logical grouping, but it's a fairly long monolithic document with no references to supporting files.
+Some sections like 'Enterprise Considerations' and detailed indexing strategies could be split out.
+The external resource links at the end are helpful but the skill itself could benefit from better layering.

 2 / 3